 While interest rates are top of mind for many homeowners, McGlothlen emphasized that they aren’t the only thing to consider.
 In other words, don’t pass up a dream property to hold out for a specific rate.

 “When you're purchasing a property, you’re often saying it’s a property that you want to last forever,” McGlothlen said.
-“The interest rate is just a product of time, and I wouldn't tell someone to wait to buy a house for a year just because they're waiting for the rates to lower.”
+“The interest rate is just a product of time, and I wouldn't advise someone to wait to buy their dream home, just because they're waiting for the rates to lower.
+A year from now, that house will likely NOT be on the market, and you would have missed out”.

 For secondary market home loans, refinancing down the line can be an option to secure a better rate.
-When it comes to portfolio loans, homeowners don’t even need to take that step with Compeer.
-For a small fee, Compeer allows portfolio borrowers to get a new interest rate on their property when the market changes.* This benefit means they avoid a lengthy appraisal, paperwork process and closing costs can often times be in the thousands.
+When it comes to portfolio loans, homeowners don’t even need to take that step with Compeer Home.
+For a small fee, Compeer Home allows portfolio borrowers to get a new interest rate on their property when the rate market improves.* This benefit means they avoid a lengthy appraisal, paperwork process and closing costs can often times be in the thousands.

 Considering a move?
 We’re here to help.